m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 These calls must enter the operating system in a controlled fashion.
 They come through **call gates**, which are accompanied by a processor privilege ring change on system entry and exit.

-Crossing this boundary means that the operating system will have to change some data structures that keep track of memory mappings, because we will be able to access memory now that we couldn’t access before.
+Crossing this boundary means that the operating system will have to change some data structures that keep track of memory mappings, because we will be able to access memory now that we couldn't access before.
 In addition, certain registers will have to be saved, while others have to be loaded.

 This used to happen via a hardware interrupt/[trap](https://en.wikipedia.org/wiki/Trap_(computing)) into the system from user mode, but in [x86 architectures](https://www.computerhope.com/jargon/x/x86.htm), we have explicit instructions to cross the system boundary: `sysenter` to enter the operating system during the system call and `sysexit` to return from the system call.